-You may want to contact your insurance carrier to determine coverage for your oxygen needs while traveling.
+You may want to contact your insurance carrier to determine coverage for your oxygen needs while travelling.

 The International Air Transport Association (IATA), of which virtually all US airlines with international routes are members, has a medical manual which includes forms and procedures for documenting medical conditions.
 Included is a FREMEC (frequent medical travelers medical card) from, which seems designed to streamline the medical clearance process across member airlines.
 The medical manual can be found here.
 The IATA site is www.iata.org.

 Travelling with CPAP, Bi-Level Device or a Non-Invasive portable ventilator:

 If your Physician requires you to travel with CPAP, Bi-Level Device or a Non-Invasive portable ventilator, here is an excellent resource to watch: Traveling with Trilogy: Taking it on the Road.